Who Killed Bambi? (2013 film)

-Who Killed Bambi? (¿Quién mató a Bambi?) is a 2013 Spanish comedy film directed by Santi Amodeo, which stars Quim Gutiérrez, Julián Villagrán, Enrico Vecchi, Clara Lago, Úrsula Corberó, and Ernesto Alterio.
+Who Killed Bambi? (¿Quién mató a Bambi?) is a 2013 Spanish comedy film written and directed by Santi Amodeo, which stars Quim Gutiérrez, Julián Villagrán, Enrico Vecchi, Clara Lago, Úrsula Corberó, and Ernesto Alterio.
 It is a remake of the 2004 Mexican film Matando cabos.

 Plot

 The fiction takes place in Seville.
 Two young friends live an unusual adventure: they have to find the way in which the President of the company where they work (and father-in-law of one of the two), returns safe and sound home by strange circumstances.
 He is found half-naked locked in the trunk of his car.
 At the same time, a businessman drowning in debt and his partner attempt to carry out an express kidnapping, although, by a series of unfortunate coincidences, they end up sequestering their father by mistake.
 From there, the problems just begin.

 Cast

 Production

 The film is a remake of the 2004 Mexican film Matando cabos.
 It is a Quién Mató a Bambi AIE and Rodar y Rodar (Mar Targarona and Joaquín Padró) production, with the participation of TVE, AXN, and TVC.
 It boasted a budget of around €2.5 million.
 Filming began in Seville on 4 February 2013.